• Skip to primary navigation

 Baking powder - Needed to help the oatmeal rise.
 Not absolutely essential if you don't have it, but I much prefer the result it gives!

 Maple syrup - For added sweetness.
-I love the taste of maple syrup, and I'm a big fan of it as an alternative to refined sugar.
+I love the taste of maple syrup, and I'm a big fan of it as an alternative to refined sugars.
 Any other liquid sweetener - agave, coconut nectar etc. - should also work well.
 (See note below on low sugar option.)

 Substitutions

-Bananas - If you're not a fan, you can sub 1 cup applesauce or pumpkin puree instead of the 2 bananas.
+Bananas - If you're not a fan, you can sub 1 cup applesauce or pumpkin puree instead of the 2 ripe bananas.
 Something is needed to help the baked oats bind so I don't recommend omitting this ingredient entirely.

 Blueberries - You can omit the berries altogether if you don't like them, or you can swap them out for chocolate chips or nuts (see flavour combinations below).